macagod/brick-a-bloom-sales-analysis/README.md

 ## Problem Statement

 The business faced the following challenges:
-- Strong seasonal fluctuations, with **60% of annual revenue concentrated in November and December**.
+- Strong seasonal fluctuations, with **60% of total revenue since October launch concentrated in November and December**.
 - Inefficient inventory management caused by inconsistent demand for customization options like wrapper and ribbon colors.
 - Limited insights into product performance and customer preferences, hindering the ability to develop targeted marketing strategies.